Russian offensive turns to key Donbas city, heavy shelling

 The Ukrainian military said Russian forces were unsuccessful in their attack on Oleksandrivka, a village outside the city.

-In a general staff morning report, Russia said it was preparing to resume its offensive on Slovyansk, a city in Donetsk province that saw fierce fighting last month after Moscow’s troops backed away from Kyiv.
+In a general staff morning report, Russia said it was preparing to resume its offensive on Slovyansk, a city in Donetsk province that saw fierce fighting last month after Moscow’s troops retreated from Kyiv.

 The conflict is not confined to Ukraine’s east.
 Powerful explosions were heard early Monday in Korosten, about 160 kilometers (100 miles) west of Kyiv, the town’s deputy mayor said.
 It was the third straight day of apparent attacks in the Zhytomyr District, Ukrainian news agencies reported.

-In the Russian-held city of Enerhodar, 281 kilometers (174 miles) northwest of Mariupol, an explosion Sunday injured the Moscow-appointed mayor at his residence, Ukrainian and Russian news agencies reported.
-Ukraine’s Unian news agency said a bomb planted by “local partisans” wounded 48-year-old Andrei Shevchuk, who lives near the Zaporizhzhia nuclear power plant, Europe’s largest.

-Also Monday, a Ukrainian court was expected to reach a verdict for the first Russian soldier standing trial for an alleged war crime.
+A Ukrainian court was expected to reach a verdict Monday for the first Russian soldier standing trial for an alleged war crime.
 The 21-year-old sergeant, who has admitted to shooting a Ukrainian man in the head in the Sumy region on Feb.
 28, could get life in prison if convicted.

 Ukrainian Prosecutor General Iryna Venediktova said her office was prosecuting war crimes cases against 41 Russian soldiers for offenses that included bombing civilian infrastructure, killing civilians, rape and looting.